Haleigh Atwood explores the meaning and use of sound in Buddhist practice.

 For hundreds of years after the death of the Buddha, Buddhism was solely an oral tradition, dependent on sound to pass from one generation to the next.
 The tantric yogi and poet Milarepa taught his students about impermanence, meditation, and enlightenment through song.
 In many images, Milarepa is portrayed with his head cocked and a hand cupped to his ear, listening with his whole body.
 Sound, ancient and ubiquitous, urges us to remember what we often forget.
 Reverberating off the walls of history, the ring of a bell acts as a humble reminder that this sound has existed longer than any one of us.This ringing, which has brought calm to countless minds, can remind us of our interconnectedness.

-The articles in this Weekend Reader look at the role of sound in Buddhism.
+The articles below look at the role of sound in Buddhism.
 Sound can motivate our spiritual practice and bring us together, like monks gathering to chant at dawn.
 And, of course, there is silence, the space in which sound exists, much like inner stillness is the space in which thoughts are perceived.

 If the dharma can speak through the medium of sound, then each of us, as practitioners, must learn to listen with our whole body.